Resource Article

 • Control of humidity and odors

-• Improve overall ventilation rates in compliance with ASHRAE and local codes.
+• Improved ventilation rates in compliance with ASHRAE and local codes

-But here’s the problem: Fresh air isn’t always clean.
-Without routine outside air intake cleaning, the system can become a source of contamination rather than ventilation.
+But fresh air isn’t always clean.
+Without routine outside air intake cleaning, this component can become a source of contamination rather than ventilation.

 What Gets Pulled into Your Outside Air Intake?